Photo Credit: Sarah Stacke/IRC

-- Haifa University, Finding Moments of Refuge in the COVID-19 Crisis: Mindfulness-SOS for Refugees – This online mindfulness-based program is designed for refugees and asylum seekers.
+- Haifa University, Finding Moments of Refuge in the COVID-19 Crisis: Mindfulness-SOS for Refugees – This online mindfulness-based program, available in English, Tigrinya, and Arabic, is designed for refugees and asylum seekers.
 These tools are part of a project called Moments of Refuge.

 Help clients pro-actively identify coping strategies.
 People are resilient.
 Former refugees have many skills that have enabled them to survive through difficult situations in the past.
 Some questions you can ask include: